 Which WiFi Router Is Best For Me

-If your looking into cutting cable and streaming media?
+If you're looking into cutting cable and streaming media?
 A good router is a must for best picture quality and fast menu navigating.
 In the following guide we will tell you all you need to know about routers and how they work.
 We will go through each function of a router and give you more than enough information to help you decide "Which WiFi Router is Best For Me".

 What we will cover